Updated May 4, 2021 –

 Your business associates might be bigger risks for data breaches than you realize.
 In other words, they’re potentially third-party risks for cybercrime.

-In March 2015, a hacking third-party infiltrated a statewide system – the Department of Administrative services.
+In March 2015, a hacking third-party infiltrated the Department of Administrative services.
 The agency manages technology for most of the state’s government.
 Three days elapsed before the state discovered the breach.

 Obviously, just like the businesses registered with the state of Oregon and the state government itself, businesses worldwide have third-party risks, too.